VVoruganti/VVoruganti.github.io/src/posts/post-1.md

 If you are using a different shell or would prefer to put your aliases somewhere else you can write it in manually.

 Now you should be able to simply type `love` in your terminal to run love2d.
+You are ready to develop and prototype your own games 🎮